-You're spoiled for choice at some of Melbourne's best vegetarian restaurants.
-This city is home to some long-serving heroes – meat-free institutions like Shakahari and Moroccan Soup Bar have been winning hearts for decades.
+There is no better place to be a vegetarian than Melbourne.
+We wear the crown for plant-centric dining that is exciting, inclusive and delicious, from fancy degustations to cheap eats, every day of the week.
+This city is home to some long-serving heroes – meat-free institutions like Moroccan Soup Bar have been winning hearts for decades.
 But fully vego restaurants aside, eating meat-free at some of the bigger players isn't as hard as it once was.
 If you know where to go, you should have no problem dining just as well as your carnivore counterparts.

 Vegetarian and vegan restaurants in Melbourne

 If you’re the kind of vegan who misses your melty cheese and your juicy meatballs, this place is for you.
 Smith + Daughters has recently changed its concept from Latin American to Italian to show off the research and development that has turned out nut-based cheeses that melt, smell and taste like, well… cheese.
 Everyone is raving about the ragu on polenta and three-cheese stuffed eggplant, but for some real sorcery, order the super-bitey cacio e pepe, which is impossible to tell apart from one emulsified with real Parmesan.